VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 For veterans, their dependents, and widows trying to locate a secure home,

-veterans and families all throughout the United States whether it comes
+veterans and families all throughout the United States, whether it comes

-to housing for veterans, housing for veteran’s widows, or housing for
+to housing for veterans, housing for veterans’ widows, or housing for

-eterans dependants.
+Veterans dependants.

 0Shares